nasa/cape/doc/json/DataBook.rst

 =================================

-The *Targets* key is an optional parameter that points to another data source for use as a reference value both in the data book files and any plots.
+The *Targets* key is an optional parameter that points to another data source (or multiple other data sources) for use as a reference value both in the data book files and plots.
+Each "Target" is read from a single file that contains columns used to map points in that file to run matrix conditions and one or more force/moment coefficients for one or more components in the data book.
-Currently these data sources must be a single file, and the user specifies in this section the location for that file, a label for the data source, and a list of columns that correspond to the trajectory variables.
 The list of *Targets* parameters is given below.

     *Targets*: {``[]``} | ``[T]`` | :class:`list` (:class:`dict`)
         List of target dict descriptions